apache/beam-site/src/documentation/sdks/euphoria.md

   .registerCoder(new TypeDescriptor<ParametrizedTestDataType<String>>() {}, typeParametrizedCoder)
   .done();
 ```
 When fast prototyping you may decide not to care much about coders and Euphoria will use Kryo for every element type which do not have registered `Coder`.
 Even for elements of types not registered with Kryo.
-That of course degrades performance, since Kryo is not able to serialize instances of unregistered types effectively.
+That of course degrades performance, since Kryo is not able to serialize instance of unknown types effectively.
 This behavior is enabled by default and can be disabled when creating `BeamFlow`.
 ```java
 BeamFlow flow = BeamFlow.of(pipeline, false); // set `allowKryoCoderAsFallback` param to false
 ```